atkinchris/kyle-simpson-workshop/notes/notes-monday-pm.md

 var { x, y, z } = bar();
 ```

 * **Kyle says:** Use indentation and whitespace for readability in destructuring.
+Makes it more readable, and easier to see complex assignments.
-* Makes it more readable, and easier to see complex assignments.
+* You can provide default values for any part of a destructing.
+This can be any valid JavaScript expression.

 ```javascript
 var [